XPlantefeve/New-YakeTimer/README.md

 This is a new version, thanks to an idea [CommiCOzzy](https://www.reddit.com/user/ComicOzzy) [gave me on Reddit](https://www.reddit.com/r/PowerShell/comments/a4u7hv/whats_the_most_impressive_thing_youve_managed_to/)

-The script's first line Please update the wav path on the first line appropriatly.
+Please update the wav path on the script first line appropriatly.